mscerts/hub/src/content/docs/guide/overview.md

 **Fundamentals**

 * Fundamental certifications consist of entry level exams in their respective areas.
-Their content is usually learning how does the respective area work, what are the major products and what is their purpose.
-These certifications are aimed at non-technical people (sales associates, managers or executives) and people trying to enter Microsoft Cloud before they go towards harder exams.
+Their content is usually learning how does the respective area work, what are the important products/concepts and what is their purpose.
+These certifications are aimed at non-technical people (Sales Associates, Managers, Executives or Students) and people trying to enter Microsoft Cloud before they start with the harder exams.
 * When taking the exam, you will have 45 minutes for the exam itself + 20 minutes where you will have to read non-disclosure agreement (NDA) and go through questionnaires.

 Fundamental certifications are good for life and will never expire, even when the exam/certification is retired.

 **Associate**

-* Associate certifications are very technical certifications that require a deep knowledge of the technologies (Hands-on experience isn't required but it makes studying and preparation easier).
+* Associate certifications are very technical certifications that require a deep knowledge of the technologies (Hands-on experience isn't required but usually necessary to pass the exam as they expect test takers to have real experience with the tools).
 They are aimed at professionals who want to certify their skills with the products.
-* When taking the exam, you will have 100 minutes (if it can contain a lab, you get 120 minutes) + 20 minutes where you will have to read NDA and go through questionnaires.
+* When taking the exam, you will have 100 minutes (if it contains a lab, you get 120 minutes) + 20 minutes where you will have to read NDA and go through questionnaires.
 * Associate certifications have to be renewed every year.
 The renewal process is described here: [**Certification Renewal**](https://certs.msfthub.wiki/guide/certificationrenewal/).

 **Expert**